TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/ti_uniflash.md

     - Edit the application offset field only, if your sbl is configured with custom application offset
 4. Initiating Programming:
     - After clicking "Load Image," UniFlash starts the programming process, and the console displays a log of each operation. **[SUCCESS] Program Load completed successfully** will get printed in the console, if the program loads into the target successfully.
+\note The default flasher included in the uniflash package is incompatible with the E2 revision of the board.
+Please refer to the \ref TI_UNIFLASH_TROUBLESHOOTING for instructions on how to make it work on the E2 board.
 \endcond

 \cond SOC_AM263X